jumphone/scRef/Reference/BrainDev_AllenBrain/README.md

 # Data Source:

-Build from Allen Human Brain Development RNA-seq Data
+This reference is built from Allen Human Brain Development RNA-seq Data

 Please see "meta.txt" for sample information